Book Title: All the Colors of the Dark by Chris Whitaker

 Main Plot & Characters

-The story follows the aftermath of the sudden disappearance of a group of local girls, an event that sends shockwaves through the tight-knit community.
+The story follows the aftermath of the sudden disappearance of a group of local girls, and how their disappearances would go on to affect many lives including that of Patch and Saint.

 Main Characters